 While at VisAbility, Ming was also exposed to the world of advocacy through the Vision Education Service’s Vision Youth Advisory Council.
 This sparked her love of contributing to the community and helping others, particularly those with disability, advocate for themselves.
 “I was initially drawn in by the promise of pizza during meetings and the thought it would make my resume look prettier,” Ming laughs.

 “However, not long after I started, I found real interest in being able to have a say on behalf of others with vision impairment.
 It’s something that I’ve grown to be very passionate about.”
-Ming is now an Executive Committee Member of the Youth Disability Advocacy Network (YDAN), just one of the many groups where she volunteers her time.
+Ming is now an Executive Committee Member of the Youth Disability Advocacy Network (YDAN) (link opens in new window), just one of the many groups where she volunteers her time.
 “One thing led to another, and I am now currently a member of three committees, advocating on behalf of people with disabilities in various capacities.”

 Ming is often busy, juggling commitments at committee meetings, university, sport and in music.
 A curious person by nature, Ming speaks light-heartedly about the challenges this presents.
 “Being a curious person is not necessarily a good thing as it means I’m interested in almost everything.
 I want to try almost everything and anything!
 But if I had to choose a few things, I’m mainly passionate about advocacy (as I’ve said), music and travelling.”